 EveryONE matters to Jesus, 1 Peter 5:7, Therefore EveryONE matters to us.
 We provide transitional housing and discipleship to everyONE Jesus directs us to based on their need; In particular those that are homeless.
 Matthew 25:35-40

-By 2018 we will have served over 300 individuals and families by providing temporary shelter, food, clothing and other necessities.
+Year to date, we have served over 300 individuals and families by providing temporary shelter, food, clothing and other necessities.
 This provides a “hand up” in obtaining permanent self- sufficiency.